 - Purchase, use, or sell restricted use pesticides

-- The National Applicator Certification Core Manual;
+- National Applicator Core Manual (PDF 31M);

 - Alaska Core Manual (PDF); and

 - Alaska Pesticide Regulations (PDF) in Title 18, Chapter 90 of the Alaska Administrative Code.

 All applicators, regardless of category, must be able to perform mathematical calculations